Designers have trade secrets. They know decorating is a process that is never really done. But they also know lots of tips and sage advice for

 - don’t neglect to replace furnishings and accents as they get worn out, look tired, or out of date.
 It’s easier to be doing a little bit continually than have to makeover an entire room all at once.
 And a lot less money in the long run!

 - don’t fill your rooms with lots of furniture and collectibles.
 A

 wellcurate room looks fresher and more up to date- remember less is more

 - if you have wall to wall carpeting layer an updated rug over it

 - so many people hold onto furniture they don’t really love because decades ago they paid a lot of $$$ for it- change out pieces a few at a time

 - use lots of texture instead of color- this look lasts longer

-- no matter what decorators say YOU have the final say!
-Live with what you love and work for you and your family!
+- no matter what decorators say, YOU have the final say!
+Live with what you love and the things that work for you and your family!